Where We Eat

 The Ramen Bar

 The only place to go for Ramen in Dublin.
-All too often ramen is disappointing bowl of shop both noodles in a weak or a cheaply flavoured broth, but The Ramen Bar take it seriously, making their own noodles to deliver bowls of warming, nourishing goodness.
-If you feeling a bit tired-and-emotional or have a touch of man-flu, this place will sort you out.
+All too often ramen is disappointing bowl of shop-bought noodles in a weak or cheaply flavoured broth, but The Ramen Bar take it seriously, making their own noodles to deliver bowls of warming, nourishing goodness.
+If you are feeling a bit tired-and-emotional or have a touch of man-flu, this place will sort you out.

 Mamó